Last updated: Aug. 25, 2019. If something is not listed below, we default to AP Style. Please use this dictionary: merriam-webster.com.

 puns in headings

-No puns in post titles or subheads, please.
+Do not use puns in post titles or subheads, please.
 Keep headings serious and to the point.
-Each subhead should serve as a little title that guides the reader into that section of text.
-Fact: Many readers scan only the headings — so this is no time for puns.
-Be direct and to the point.
+Each subhead should serve as a mini title that guides the reader into that section of text.
+Why?
+Because many readers just scan the headings — so be direct and to the point.

 questions in article titles

-If you do ask a question — such as “Why Do Dogs Eat Grass?” — then give the answer in your first paragraph.
+If we ask a question in the title — such as “Why Do Dogs Eat Grass?” — then we need to give the answer right away, near the top of the article.
 Do not bury the answer at the end or in the middle.
 This guidance goes for any article, really: The most important info should appear at the top of the article.